-There are two types of contracts used in assisted reproductive technology (ART) situations: court approved or non-court approved.
+In Virginia, there are two types of contracts used in assisted reproductive technology (ART) situations: court approved or non-court approved.
 Generally non-court approved contracts are used because they are less expensive and less complex, however they still have to be in compliance with Virginia Code in order to be enforceable.

 Court approved contracts must be finalized before the surrogacy process starts.
 Additionally, if you have a court-approved contract you will have a guardian ad litem appointed to your case, you and your surrogate will both have a home study, all intended parties have to meet the standards of fitness and undergo counseling, the surrogate has to have at least one pregnancy prior, at least one of the intended parents has to be genetically related to the child, and will have to appear in court several times for various hearings.

 Once the baby is born, it is imperative to amend her/his birth certificate.
 If the parties are operating under a court approved contract, then upon proof that the child is in fact genetically related to one of the intended parents, the court will order the State Registrar of Vital Records to issue a new birth certificate with the amended information.